pflanze/chjize/client-side-todo.md

 What to run, extending from the [README](README.md).

 * Clone chjize to client side (desktop), verify its integrity there.

 * Create server, configure .ssh/config to define a server name like e.g. `tmp`:

         host tmp
             hostname 1.2.3.4

+* Figure out which user you need to log into the server.
+If the server is from AWS, it will be `admin`, for Exoscale it will be `debian`, for Vultr it will be `root`.
+Set a variable so you can copy-paste the next commands.

+        adminuser=root

-* If the server is from AWS, it will not allow root logins but only admin.
-Copy over install script:
+* Copy over install script:

+        cd chjize
-        scp /opt/chj/chjize/install admin@tmp:
+        scp install $adminuser@tmp:

 * Log into server,

-        ssh admin@tmp
+        ssh $adminuser@tmp
         sudo ./install
         sudo su -
         PATH=/opt/chj/chjize/bin:$PATH